lynnfaraday/aresmush.com/clients.md

 ### Character Encoding

-BeipMU won't do auto-detection of character encoding, so you'll have to set it up manually.
+BeipMU should auto-detect the character encoding, but you can also set it manually through:

 Connection -> Connect -> highlight the world -> Text Encoding -> UTF-8